AKAD0/DCS_CockpitRedesign/readme.md

 From AlbaMelody with love <3

 # Installation
-1. Copy '/DCS World' into the game directory '../Eagle Dynamics/';
+1. Copy '/DCS World' folder into the game directory '../Eagle Dynamics/';
 2. Enjoy!

 # Usage